denoland/std/http/README.md

 };
 ```

+This will check if the parsed `data` value is an Array and if every element in
+it is a string.
+If that is true, it will pass on to the rest of the chain.
+Note
+that we actually change the context - we declare that after our middleware, the
+`data` property has the type `string[]` instead of the previous `unknown`.

-Without explicitly declaring in the `Middleware` type that you depend on a
+Without explicitly declaring in the `Middleware` type that we depend on `data`
-certain piece of context data, Typescript will not let you access it on the
+in the context, Typescript would not have let us access it on the request
-actual request context object.
+context.

-### Using Middleware
+### Chaining Middleware

 To chain middleware, use the `chain()` function: